Yen-j

 Yen-j (Chinese:嚴爵; Giâm Chiok (jim4 zoek3); Pha̍k-fa-sṳ: Nyâm Tsiok; born 23 April 1988) is a Taiwanese jazz-pop singer-songwriter and actor.
-He has achieved rising success as a newcomer on the Mandopop scene, due to testimonials from well-known artists such as Wang Leehom, Mayday's Ashin, Dee Hsu, Blackie Chen and DJ Xiao Shu.
+He has achieved rising success as a newcomer on the Mandopop scene, due to testimonials from well-known artists such as Wang Leehom, Mayday's Ashin, Dee Hsu, Darkie Chen and DJ Tai Mai Shu.
 His fresh combinations of jazz and pop have made him a noticeable star on the rise.
 His debut album, Thanks to Your Greatness (谢谢你的美好) contains 11 songs, all written, and produced by him, or with his input.
 He also plays many instruments, such as the piano, trombone, guitar and bass guitar.

 Early life

 Yen-J was born on 23 April 1988 in Kaohsiung, Taiwan.
 He moved to the United States at the age of 10 to continue his studies.
 He started playing the piano and the trombone at an early age.
 At the age of 11, he started composing his own music and learned to play other jazz instruments.
 During his high school years, he performed with his high school teachers at jazz bars in San Francisco.
 After high school, he moved to Los Angeles, where he studied music at the University of Southern California.
 However, he withdrew from the university after his first semester and moved back to Taiwan to begin his career as a singer.

 Yen-J who comes from a family of doctors, was given a deadline of two years to start off his music career by his father, who wanted him to study medicine.
 Seeing how successful he has been since his decision to become a singer, his father has since changed the deadline to ten years, instead of two.

 He is known for being greatly influenced by past loves and stated that all the songs from his first album <謝謝你的美好>(Thanks for your greatness) were written for his ex-girlfriend, with another ex-girlfriend being the inspiration for his third album <單細胞>.